 Image: Daw Aung San Suu Kyi and Yee Nan Theik, film maker of Survival in Prison which won Aung San Suu Kyi Award at the awarding ceremony on 19 June 2013 Photo by Kyi Kyi Pyone © British Council.

 In June 2013, Human Dignity Film Institute hosted the first ever Human Rights, Human Dignity International Film Festival.
-This ground-breaking event will always be a milestone for professional and amateur documentary film makers in Burma.
-As the main Rangoon sponsor, British Council was very pleased with its success.
+This ground-breaking event will always be a milestone for professional and amateur documentary film makers in Myanmar.
+As the main Yangon sponsor, British Council was very pleased with its success.

 The festival brought together the human rights and film communities both domestically and overseas.
 It was dedicated to Daw Aung San Suu Kyi, who also led the award ceremony (which fell on her birthday, 19th June).